DNKpp/mimicpp/README.md

 These policies can implement arbitrary logic, so feel free to experiment.
 There is no base type requirement; they simply need to satisfy either the ``mimicpp::expectation_policy_for``, ``mimicpp::control_policy``, or ``mimicpp::finalize_policy_for``.

+### Stringification

+``mimic++`` cannot provide stringification for every type, but having a proper textual representation of an object can be very useful when a test fails.
+``mimic++`` will use ``std::format`` (or [fmt](https://github.com/fmtlib/fmt)) for types that are formattable, but sometimes that may not meet users' needs, as they might prefer an alternative stringification specifically for testing purposes.

+To address this, users can add their own specializations of the ``mimicpp::custom::Printer`` type, allowing them to specify how a given type should be printed.
+Custom specializations will always take precedence over any pre-existing printing methods, enabling users to override the stringification of internal report types as well.

 ### Bring your own string- and char-types